christiskatsouris/Nonstationary/README.md

 Using one of the following Statistical Software: [R](https://www.r-project.org/), [Matlab](https://uk.mathworks.com/help/matlab/getting-started-with-matlab.html) or [Stata](https://www.stata.com/bookstore/getting-started-windows/) prepare a short empirical study based on a suitable time series dataset.
 In your dataset include the [Economic Policy Uncertainy](https://www.policyuncertainty.com/) (EPU) index as one of the variables.
 Using a dependent variable of your choice, a set of control variables and EPU as the threshold variable, investigate an economic application by fitting an appropriate threshold model.
 Describe in details the research question and the modelling approach.
 Then, using your dataset evaluate the performance of the model and explain the econometric intuition of your findings.
 Hint: The research question of your study should be tackling an economic theory problem that supports the use of a threshold regression.
 Some examples include: poverty traps, technological traps, financial development traps, liquidity traps or energy traps.

+### Remarks

+Although for the purpose of this course, we focus on the implementation of the threshold-model based on time series data, threshold models are widely applicable in various settings.

 ## References

+- Che, X., & Jiang, M. (2021).
+Economic Policy Uncertainty, Financial Expenditure and Energy Poverty: Evidence Based on a Panel Threshold Model.
+Sustainability, 13(21), 11594.
 - Dagenais, M. G. (1969).
 A threshold regression model.
 Econometrica: Journal of Econometric Society, 193-203.
-- K. S. Chan and H. Tong (1990).
-On Likelihood Ratio Tests for Threshold Autoregression.
-Journal of the Royal Statistical Society, Series B, Methodological, 52, 469-476.
-- Gonzalo, J., & Pitarakis, J. Y. (2002).
-Estimation and model selection based inference in single and multiple threshold models.
-Journal of Econometrics, 110(2), 319-352.
-- Yu, P. (2012).
-Likelihood estimation and inference in threshold regression.
-Journal of Econometrics, 167(1), 274-294.
 - Fong, Y., Huang, Y., Gilbert, P. B., & Permar, S. R. (2017). chngpt: Threshold regression model estimation and inference.
 BMC bioinformatics, 18(1), 1-7.
 - Galvao Jr, A. F., Montes-Rojas, G., & Olmo, J. (2013).
 A panel data test for poverty traps.
 Applied Economics, 45(14), 1943-1952.
-- Che, X., & Jiang, M. (2021).
-Economic Policy Uncertainty, Financial Expenditure and Energy Poverty: Evidence Based on a Panel Threshold Model.
-Sustainability, 13(21), 11594.
+- Gonzalo, J., & Pitarakis, J. Y. (2002).
+Estimation and model selection based inference in single and multiple threshold models.
+Journal of Econometrics, 110(2), 319-352.
+- K. S. Chan and H. Tong (1990).
+On Likelihood Ratio Tests for Threshold Autoregression.
+Journal of the Royal Statistical Society, Series B, Methodological, 52, 469-476.
+- Lee, S., Seo, M. H., & Shin, Y. (2011).
+Testing for threshold effects in regression models.
+Journal of the American Statistical Association, 106(493), 220-231.
 - Peng, F., Cebula, R. J., Foley, M., & Zhan, K. (2016).
 Estimation of the liquidity trap using a panel threshold model.
 Applied Economics Letters, 23(16), 1134-1137.
+- Yu, P. (2012).
+Likelihood estimation and inference in threshold regression.
+Journal of Econometrics, 167(1), 274-294.

-## Further Reading
+# Reading List
 - Tsay, R. S. (2005).
 Analysis of financial time series.
 John wiley & sons.
 (Chapter 4: Nonlinear Models and Their Applications)
 - Bauwens, L., Lubrano, M., & Richard, J. F. (2000).
 Bayesian inference in dynamic econometric models.
 OUP Oxford.
 (Chapter 8: Non-linear Time Series Models)